Shame for You

-"Shame for You" is a song by British recording artist Lily Allen from her debut studio album, Alright, Still.
+"Shame for You" is a song by British singer-songwriter Lily Allen from her debut studio album, Alright, Still.
 Written by Allen and Blair MacKichan, while sampling Jackie Mittoo's "Loving You" melody, the song was released as the A-Side to her fourth single, "Alfie", exclusively in the United Kingdom on 5 March 2007, by Regal Recordings.

-While no music video had been shot for the song, it was performed live in Allen's 2007 concert tour.
+While no music video had been shot for the song, it was recorded performed live in Allen's 2007 concert tour.

 Background

 The song, Shame For You is a jazz song with pieces of funk and ska mixed with it.
 The song is set in the time signature of common time and played in the key of A minor, with Allen's vocals ranging from F#3 to A4.
 It has a metronome of 80 beats per minute.
 Allen plays the piano featured in the song.
 "Shame for You" samples parts of the melodic lines of "Loving You", a Jackie Mittoo song from his album, Evening Time.
 Lyrically, the song has a "nice-then-naughty approach" and a vindictive streak that belies the sugarcoated sounds around it, while she revels in being the one that got away from her ex-boyfriend.

 "Shame for You" was performed live, as part of the setlist of Allen's 2007 concert tour, for promoting Alright, Still.